elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-is-the-role-of-energy-flow-and-nutrient-cycles-in-ecosystem-dynamics.md

 url: /learn/education-studies/questions/what-is-the-role-of-energy-flow-and-nutrient-cycles-in-ecosystem-dynamics
 score: -1.0
 related_article1:
-    id: 166199
+    id: 166208
-    title: What are the main components of the human cardiovascular system and their functions?
+    title: >-
+        Describe the process of absorption in the digestive system.
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-main-components-of-the-human-cardiovascular-system-and-their-functions
+    url: /learn/education-studies/questions/describe-the-process-of-absorption-in-the-digestive-system
 related_article2:
-    id: 166208
+    id: 166200
-    title: Describe the process of absorption in the digestive system.
+    title: >-
+        How have humans evolved over time according to fossil evidence?
     subject: Education Studies
-    url: /learn/education-studies/questions/describe-the-process-of-absorption-in-the-digestive-system
+    url: /learn/education-studies/questions/how-have-humans-evolved-over-time-according-to-fossil-evidence
 related_article3:
-    id: 166203
+    id: 166207
-    title: What is the significance of taxonomy in organism classification?
+    title: >-
+        What are the differences between macronutrients and micronutrients in human nutrition?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-significance-of-taxonomy-in-organism-classification
+    url: /learn/education-studies/questions/what-are-the-differences-between-macronutrients-and-micronutrients-in-human-nutrition
 related_article4:
-    id: 166195
+    id: 166211
-    title: What evidence supports the concept of common ancestry among species?
+    title: >-
+        What are the main components of the visual system in sensory systems?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-evidence-supports-the-concept-of-common-ancestry-among-species
+    url: /learn/education-studies/questions/what-are-the-main-components-of-the-visual-system-in-sensory-systems
 related_article5:
-    id: 166183
+    id: 166192
-    title: How do carbohydrates and proteins differ in their roles within the body?
+    title: >-
+        What is Mendelian genetics and how does it explain genetic variation?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-carbohydrates-and-proteins-differ-in-their-roles-within-the-body
+    url: /learn/education-studies/questions/what-is-mendelian-genetics-and-how-does-it-explain-genetic-variation
 ---

 &nbsp;